Acribbs/tRNAnalysis/README.md

 ### Conda environment

 Conda is an awesome project, however it can suffer from significant issues relating to how long it takes the solver to fix installation issues.
-For more information regarding these conda issues please see `bioconda issues <https://github.com/conda/conda/issues/7239>`_.
+For more information regarding these conda issues please see [bioconda issues](https://github.com/conda/conda/issues/7239).

 In order to try and speed things up we have provided a conda environment for installation.
 Currently only linux is supported and it can be installed by doing the following::